MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 1. Contain the source computer.
       - [Remove WannaCry](https://support.microsoft.com/help/890830/remove-specific-prevalent-malware-with-windows-malicious-software-remo)
       - WanaKiwi can decrypt the data in the hands of some ransom software, but only if the user has not restarted or turned off the computer.
-For more information, see [Wanna Cry Ransomware](https://answers.microsoft.com/en-us/windows/forum/windows_10-security/wanna-cry-ransomware/5afdb045-8f36-4f55-a992-53398d21ed07?auth=1)
+For more information, see [WannaCry Ransomware](https://answers.microsoft.com/en-us/windows/forum/windows_10-security/wanna-cry-ransomware/5afdb045-8f36-4f55-a992-53398d21ed07?auth=1)
       - Look for users logged on around the time of the activity, as they might also be compromised.
 Reset their passwords and enable MFA
 2. Patch all of your machines, making sure to apply security updates.
       - [Disable SMBv1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/)